Dragon2fly/logger_tt/README.md

    ```python
    setup_logging(log_path='new/path/to/your_log.txt')
    ```
-   If you have multiple handlers and want each of them log to different destination, you can pass in a dict of `"handler_name": "log_path"`.
+   If you have multiple handlers and want each of them log to different destinations, you can pass in a dict of `"handler_name": "log_path"`.
-   The handler names must match what defined in the config file.
+   The handler names must match what is defined in the config file.

    ```python
    setup_logging(log_path={'error_file_handler': 'log/error.txt',